MarcusVukojevic/advanced_cv/README.md

 ## Features

-- **Prompt-Based Generation**: Leverages user-defined prompts to guide the image generation process.
+- **Prompt-Based Generation**: Uses detailed text prompts to guide the image generation process.
-- **Stable Diffusion Integration**: Utilizes Stable Diffusion from Scherck for generating images from latent space guided by prompts.
+- **Stable Diffusion Integration**: Integrates Stable Diffusion Lite (SDL), optimized for efficient and high-quality image generation.
+- **High-Resolution Output**: Supports iterative upscaling with BSRGAN to enhance resolution and visual quality.
+- **Patch Refinement**: Divides the image into patches and refines each section using specific prompts to ensure detail and global consistency.
-- **Customizable Workflow**: Modular pipeline for flexible image generation and restoration.
+- **Customizable and Modular**: A flexible and modular pipeline tailored for image generation and restoration tasks.
-- **Advanced Attention Mechanisms**: Employs self-attention for improved detail and consistency.
+- **Advanced Metrics Integration**: Provides tools for quality analysis (PSNR, SSIM) and performance optimization based on project requirements.

 ---